和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 This is the story behind the absence of Nagayasu’s credit in the official record, but his name is well remembered in Sado.

 Nagayasu didn’t inherit his father’s profession, but he loved Noh, an art form of Sarugaku, throughout his life.
-He was taking Noh lessons from a professional Noh performer, and he even took him to Sado with him.
+He took Noh lessons from a professional performer, and he even brought him to Sado with him.
 He dedicated Noh performance to many shrines there, and he also built a shrine with a Noh stage.
+It seems Not was not only his hobby but also a way to express his faith to the gods and to wish for their protection.

 [End of the English post]